 It’s important that you pick our the right tires for your vehicle.
 If you own a Prius, for instance, get from this list of Best Tires for Prius.
 If you have a Honda Accord, find the Best-Performing Tires for Honda Accord.
 You have to ensure that you purchase top-quality and durable tires for the vehicle you have.
 However, you should also do your part in your tires’ lifespan.

 To prolong the life of your tires, you should do a regular maintenance check to assess their condition.
-Make sure you’re inflating your spare regularly and check the air pressure at least once a month.
+Make sure you’re inflating your spare regularly and check the air pressure at least once a month (check this for removing air).
 Also take some time to see if there are signs of extreme wear, which usually means it is time to bring the tires to a professional service provider.

 Generally, how your tires perform depends on how you regularly do your tire care and maintenance.
 Overall, this guide teaches you how long it takes to change your tire, how to change a flat tire, and how to keep your tires in shape.
 For a more specific guide on stud removal, got to this page: How to Remove Studs from Tires.